 If there is a custody issue, the school office needs to have legal documentation within the student's file so that High Point Academy can follow all court and legal orders.
-If the office is unaware of instruction, High Point Academy will follow documentation that is currently housed in the student's file.
-High Point Academy cannot take verbal ruling; all changes must be documented from a court or legal advisor.
+If the office is unaware of updated legal instructions, High Point Academy will follow documentation that is currently housed in the student's file.
+High Point Academy cannot rely on verbal rulings; all changes must be documented from a court or legal advisor.
+If parent contact is deemed necessary by the school, High Point Academy is only responsible for contacting one of the listed parents/guardians.